 Approximately once per week, class will end with a short writing assignment (150-200 words) having to do with that week's material.
 Each reading response should take around 30 minutes of work (if not less), and each will be graded pass/fail; I expect nearly every one of you to pass nearly every time.
 Your goal in these assignments is to demonstrate that you completed (and understood the gist of) the readings and lectures; our goal is to encourage you to deeply engage with the material.
 (The term "reading" here is used loosely; sometimes these questions will be about material from lectures, rather than from the readings themselves.)
 The total number of these assignments may depend on how different parts of the course go, but there will definitely be more than 5 and fewer than 15 of them.
 If the total number of assignments is N, each individual assignment will be worth (15/N)% of your final grade.
 These are not collaborative assignments, and should be done individually.
 Unless noted otherwise, reading responses will be assigned Thursday after class, and they will be due by 1pm the following Tuesday.
-Important: When submitting reading responses to your TA, add "intro19-rr" to the subject of your e-mail!
-We may not receive them otherwise, in which case they may not count!
+You will submit your assignments using our course's Canvas page (one of the rare occasions we'll be using that platform).